rbouteiller/spotifydl/README.md

 ## Dependencies

 1. `tekore` - For accessing the Spotify API.
-2. `yt_dlp` - For downloading and converting songs from YouTube.
+2. `yt-dlp` - For downloading and converting songs from YouTube.
 3. `eyed3` - For editing ID3 tags (metadata) in the downloaded MP3 files.
 4. `urllib` - For fetching album artwork.